sertchan/Discord-Scraper/README.md

 -  You could use id's from json database.
 -  Bot creates specific folders for guilds so it is really easy to handle.
 -  I used local json database for safety accessibility.
+-  It is not possiable to rewrite this project with using discord res api due restrictions.

 😶‍🌫️ I added all of thing could scaraped as an normal user on api.
 Scraping banners.
 Bio's etc. as a normal user does not allowed in discord.js api.
 Thanks for patience.